Theodor Tolsdorff: World War II

 Operation Barbarossa, the German invasion of the Soviet Union, began on 22 June 1941.
 In November, Tolsdorff was wounded while leading an attack.
 He was promoted to Hauptmann (captain) on 1 December 1941 and awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 4 December 1941, while in the hospital.
 He returned to the front in April 1942 and participated in the heavy fighting for Shlisselburg.
 Tolsdorff was awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) on 15 September 1943.

 In June 1944, Tolsdorff participated in the fighting against the Soviet Vilnius Offensive.
 He was promoted to Oberst (colonel) and was awarded the Knight's Cross of the Iron Cross with Oak Leaves and Swords (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub und Schwertern) on 18 July 1944.
 Afterwards, he was appointed commander of the new 340th Volksgrenadier Division.
 In mid-November, the unit moved to the Aachen-Jülich area on the west to fight U.S. forces trying to cross the Rhine.
 In December, the unit was withdrawn to prepare for the Ardennes offensive.
 The division fought as part of the 5th Panzer Army under command of Hasso von Manteuffel.
 On 18 March 1945, Tolsdorff received in Berlin the Knight's Cross of the Iron Cross with Oak Leaves, Swords and Diamonds.
-He was promoted to Generalleutnant (lieutenant general) and appointed commander of the LXXXII Army Corps, which was stationed in Bavaria.
+He was promoted to Generalleutnant (lieutenant general) and was delegated with the leadership of the XIII Army Corps on 22 April 1945 (arriving at headquarters on 24 April), which was stationed in Bavaria.

-On 8 May, he surrendered in Austria to Lt.
+On 8 May 1945, he surrendered in Austria to Lt.
 Carwood Lipton and Robert F. Sink of the 506th Parachute Infantry Regiment of the 101st Airborne Division.
 Tolsdorff's convoy of 31 vehicles drove down from the mountains loaded with his personal baggage, liquor, cigars, cigarettes, and his girlfriends.
 Private Edward Heffron took Tolsdorff's Luger pistol and a briefcase containing Iron Cross medals and a stash of pornographic pictures.

+Personal life

+On 4 October 1940, 1st Lieutenant Theodor Tolsdorff married Eleonore op der Beck (6 September 1921 – 15 April 1996).
+The marriage produced two sons.
+His youngest son Jürgen, born 1944, died in 1957, in an accident.
+His older son, Peter-Theodor (b.
+11 July 1941 in Wuppertal), became a Doctor of Medicine and prominent otolaryngologist in Bad Honnef.